Popular television show visits local non profitJune 5, 2015

 Women Rock, Inc.

-We have audited the accompanying financial statements of Women Rock, Inc. (Women Rock) (a nonprofit organization), which comprise the statement of financial position as of December 31, 2013, and the related statements of activities, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.
+I have audited the accompanying financial statements of Women Rock, Inc. (Women Rock) (a nonprofit organization), which comprise the statement of financial position as of December 31, 2014, and the related statements of activities, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.

 Management's Responsibility for the Financial Statements